 General Properties.
 Alloy 316/316L is molybdenum-bearing austenitic stainless steel.
 The higher nickel and molybdenum content in this grade allows it to demonstrate better overall corrosion resistant properties than 304, especially with regard to pitting and crevice corrosion in chloride environments.

-F18MS / 444 A ferritic alternative to grade 316 / 316L weld stabilised Duplex Stainless Steels 2101 Lean duplex economical alternative to 304 and 316 2304 Duplex alternative to grade 316 2205 Standard duplex stainless steel - high resistance to pitting and stress corrosion 2507 Super duplex with very high resistance to pitting and , 316l austenitic stainless steel
+F18MS / 444 A ferritic alternative to grade 316 / 316L weld stabilised Duplex Stainless Steels 2101 Lean duplex economical alternative to 304 and 316 2304 Duplex alternative to grade 316 2205 Standard duplex stainless steel - high resistance to pitting and stress corrosion 2507 Super duplex with very high resistance to pitting and , buy china steel sa709 grade 50

 For these applications, Type 316 is the answer.
 Type 316 is also austenitic, non-magnetic, and thermally nonhardenable stainless steel like Type 304.
 The carbon content is held to 0.08% maximum, while the nickel content is increased slightly.
 What distinguishes Type 316 from Type 304 is the addition of molybdenum up to a maximum of 3%.